ion-training/terraform-random_pet/README.md

 ```
 terraform init
 ```

 Check the plan terraform prepared for applying the changes
 ```
 terraform plan
 ```
+Apply the changes (create the resources, the random names)
 ```
 terraform apply
 ```